Shawful/homework_fe_homebot/part1/Instructions.md

 Description: “with Homebot”
 Call-to-action: “Install Now”

-First we would like you to write the HTML and CSS to recreate as close as possible two finished ad units.
+A mockup image of a finished ad unit is stored in the part1/mockups folder.

-The mockup images of the finished ad units are stored in the part1/mockups folder.
+First we would like you to write the HTML and CSS to recreate as close as possible the finished ad unit.

-As well, we would like to you create a third ad unit of your own.
+As well, we would like you to create a second ad unit of your own.
 Feel free to impress and wow us.

 We've provided a part1/deliverables/css folder for your css and a part1/deliverables/html folder for your work.